Light-induced nonlinear Edelstein effect under ferroaxial ordering: Abstract

 \section{Abstract}

-Ferroaxial ordering, a spontaneous rotational distortion of the atomic arrangement, brings about a cross-product-type spin--orbit coupling (SOC) manifested as an electric toroidal dipole.
+Ferroaxial ordering, a spontaneous rotational distortion of the atomic arrangement, brings about a cross-product-type spin-orbit coupling (SOC) manifested as an electric toroidal (ET) dipole.
 We propose the light-induced nonlinear Edelstein effect (NLEE)---a second-order optical response in which a static magnetization is induced by a time-dependent electric field---as a promising probe of ferroaxial ordering.
-First, we elucidate the relationship between the NLEE tensor and the electric toroidal dipole.
-By decomposing the polarization modes of light, we find that both the linearly polarized and circularly polarized light couple to the electric toroidal dipole via distinct mechanisms.
+First, we elucidate the relationship between the NLEE tensor and the ET dipole.
+By decomposing the polarization modes of light, we find that both the linearly and circularly polarized light couple to the ET dipole via distinct mechanisms.
 We then demonstrate the NLEE using a minimal model that incorporates ferroaxial ordering.
 Our analysis reveals that effective coupling between orbital magnetization and SOC induces spin magnetization.
-In particular, the spin magnetization is tilted owing to the electric toroidal dipole; the tilt angle reflects the ratio between the ferroaxial-origin SOC and the relativistic SOC.
+The spin magnetization is tilted owing to the ET dipole; the tilt angle reflects the ratio between the ferroaxial-origin SOC and the relativistic SOC.